p0l1t1c1an/gitstatus-rs/README.md

 # gitstatus-rs
 Uber simplified version of gitstatus used in Powerlevel10k

-#### Why if gitstatus already exists
+#### Why if gitstatus already exists?
 I wanted to use gitstatus on my OpenBSD system, but it seems to not support OpenBSD by default.
 Then, I decided to build a simple script using the git command, which was really slow and irritating.
-Finally, I made this simple Rust "script" using libgit2 which is like 10 times the speed of that script.
+Finally, I made this simple Rust program using libgit2 which is like 10 times the speed of that script.
 Ultimately, this is a possible alternative for users that aren't supported, which is seemingly very few.

 #### Installation